-From malls and toy stores to libraries and bookstores, these indoor play spots will banish winter boredom–at least for a little while.
+From malls and toy stores to libraries and bookstores, these indoor play spots banish winter boredom–at least for a little while.
 The best part?
-They're all free!
+They're all FREE!
 So grab a coffee and a friend, and schedule your next play date at one of these indoor gems.

-Multi-level stores in Paramus, Clifton, and Edison have huge children's sections, and outposts in Clark, Hackensack, and Livingston have train tables to keep little hands occupied while you sip a latte.
-Check website for weekly storytimes and events.
+Multi-level stores in Clifton and Edison have huge children's sections, and outposts in Clark, Hackensack, and Livingston have train tables to keep little hands occupied while you sip a latte.
+Check the website for weekly story times and events.

-Mega-stores may not be the first place you think of for passing a calm hour, but this Swedish home emporium has a supervised play space with a ball pit where children who are potty-trained can play for up to an hour.
-Or you can roam the store and let kids explore the bunk beds, tents, mini-tables, and toys scattered throughout the furniture displays.
+Mega-stores may not be the first place you think of for passing a calm hour, but Ikea is in a league of its own.
+The Swedish home emporium's popular Småland has supervised play spaces with ball pits, and there's plenty more to keep kids engaged.
+Roam the store and let kids explore the bunk beds, tents, mini-tables, and toys scattered throughout the furniture displays.
 Follow it up with a healthy, kid-friendly lunch in the cafe.
 The Elizabeth location is near Newark Airport, so take-offs and landings may add some excitement to your outing.

-This new bookstore invites kids to play, color or just browse the huge children's book section.
+Indigo Bookstore invites kids to play, color, or just browse the huge children's book section.
 Photo by Elaine Quilici

 This luxury bookstore, which opened in the Short Hills Mall in 2018, features a huge children's section with a cool train table, an oversized throne for reading, tables for coloring and creating, and even a foosball table.

-Tucked behind the toy shelves, you'll find an activity table or train table chock-full of demo toys for your play experts.
+At these jam-packed toy stores, you'll often find an activity table or train table tucked between toy shelves and stocked with demo toys for your play experts.
 In some stores with extra floor space, kids can take scooters around for a test drive.
-Try these great toy stores around the state for more small play areas like the train table at Just Kidding Around in Montclair.
+And check out these other great toy stores around the state for more small play areas, like the train table at Just Kidding Around in Montclair.

-Most Lego stores offer areas to build for FREE, plus workshops.
+Most Lego stores offer areas to build plus free workshops.
 Photo by Shira Kronzon

 Little builders will love visiting this paradise of plastic bricks, and many stores have pint-sized Lego tables set up for tinkering.
-Check out the wall of bricks, or schedule your visit on Minifigure Mondays, when customers bring their own minifigures to trade each other.
-Check website for specific store events.
+My kids could spend hours at the Minifigure bar, customizing their creations–even if they know there's no way they're coming home with us.

-Colorful kid-sized tables loaded with dolls, trains, book, and other toys invite little ones to tinker while you browse the newest children's furniture at this mall shop.
+Colorful kid-sized tables loaded with dolls, trains, books, and other toys invite little ones to tinker while you browse the newest children's furniture at this mall shop.

 Take a seat while the kids play at the Disney Jr. Play Zone in Edison, NJ.
 Photo by Margaret Hargrove